 To deal with Disaster Risk Reduction (DRR), the United Nations (UN) and member countries showed their concern by formulating the Hyogo Framework for Action (HFA) in 2005 which set goals to reduce disaster losses by 2015.
 The HFA states that, “At times of disasters, impacts and losses can be substantially reduced if authorities, individuals and communities in hazard-prone areas are well prepared and ready to act and are equipped with the knowledge and capacities for effective disaster management”.
 In addition, 2015 was an important year for DRR and Climate Change Adaptation (CCA) in the international level.
-Following the end of the HFA, the Sendai Framework was developed with seven targets through four priorities for action for the year 2030 focusing on DRR.
+Following the end of the HFA, the Sendai Framework was developed with seven targets through four priorities for action by the year 2030 focusing on DRR.
 Further, in December 2015, a conference between 195 countries was held in Paris, France which set goals for Climate Change came to be known as “The Paris Agreement”.
 In addition, in September 2015 at the UN Sustainable Development Summit, a final document for the Sustainable Development Goals (SDGs) was developed, which lists 169 targets over 17 goals, each with its own indicators to measure compliance.
 The 13th SDG in particular focuses on Climate Action.

 At the regional level, the Association of Southeast Asian Nations (ASEAN) has also issued joint declarations and statements on working effectively against Climate Change and for DRR.
 This includes adopting a protocol or legal instrument to understand more about Climate Change and DRR issues and to engage in joint efforts to address these issues.

-In the Philippines, there are laws that promote DRR and CCA as mandated by to major laws: the Republic Act No. 10121, the Philippine Disaster Risk Reduction and Management Act of 2010; and the Republic Act No. 9729, or the Climate Change Act of 2009.
-These mandates provide the legal basis for policies, plans, and programs to deal with business management resiliency.
+In the Philippines, there are laws that promote DRR and CCA as mandated by two major laws: the Republic Act No. 10121, the Philippine Disaster Risk Reduction and Management Act of 2010; and the Republic Act No. 9729, or the Climate Change Act of 2009.
+These mandates provide the legal basis for formulating policies, plans, and programs to deal with business management resiliency.

 The main objective of this International Colloquium is to contribute to business continuity and resiliency planning by sharing knowledge acquired through relevant studies and researches within and among DRM planners, business administrators, and implementers in this region of Asia.
 It is also the intention of the Colloquium to raise the general awareness of the MBA and DBA students of PSBA and the other participants of the Colloquium on this subject.
-Particularly this Colloquium seeks to disseminate knowledge and share good practices in terms of following:
+Particularly, this Colloquium seeks to disseminate knowledge and share good practices in terms of following:

-- Introducing various disaster risk financing and insurance schemes for vulnerable groups and/or communities.
+- Introducing various disaster risk financing and insurance schemes for vulnerable groups and/or communities;

-- Promoting instruments, tools, methodologies, and approaches to enhance implementation capacity and capability of developing countries as well as middle-income countries facing specific challenges, including the mobilization of support through international cooperation for the provision of means of implementation in accordance with their national priorities.
+- Promoting instruments, tools, methodologies, and approaches to enhance implementation capacity and capability of developing countries as well as middle-income countries facing specific challenges, including the mobilization of support through international cooperation for the provision of means of implementation in accordance with their national priorities;

-- Providing knowledge on needed measures to reduce vulnerability and to increase capacity to cope with disaster impacts on businesses and overall economy through mainstreaming it into our daily life function in the terms of integrating in the Countries’ development Programs, Projects, and Activities.
+- Providing knowledge on needed measures to reduce vulnerability and to increase capacity to cope with disaster impacts on businesses and overall economy through mainstreaming it into our daily life function in the terms of integrating in the Countries’ development Programs, Projects, and Activities;

-- Promoting awareness and understanding on issues related to Disaster Risk Reduction and Management and Climate-related disasters.
+- Promoting awareness and understanding on issues related to Disaster Risk Reduction and Management and Climate-related disasters;

-- Disseminating knowledge and sharing innovations in risk reduction towards business resiliency;
+- Disseminating knowledge and sharing innovations in risk reduction towards business resiliency; and

 - Determine the relevance of business resiliency towards risk reductions in changing climate, how it affects the financial, industrial, and environmental safety of different business organizations/sectors, and how these businesses can deal/ cope-up on this changing climate.

 Further, the Colloquium will provide students the much-needed space to present their ideas that could form part of the country’s reservoir of practices in the hope of mitigating the effects of climate change in business.
-The participants in this Colloquium will include students in graduate studies, the faculty of PSBA, and speakers from other countries that specialize in this topic.
+The participants in this Colloquium will include students in graduate studies, the faculty of PSBA, and speakers from other countries that specialized in this topic.

-October 13 also happens to be the International Day for Disaster Reduction which celebrates how communities all over the world are reducing their exposure to disasters.
+October 13 also happens to be the International Day for Disaster Risk Reduction which celebrates how communities all over the world are reducing their exposure to disasters.
 This Colloquium, in turn, is our own observance in building a more disaster-resilient business community and promoting safer financial, industrial, and environmental sectors.

 To GADRI members: